shepnathand/census-docs/index.md

 title: About
 ---

-This is a website dedicated to documenting best-practices, tools, and issues related to the U.S. Census Bureau's APIs.
-After struggling to get the correct data for a project, we were inspired to create this site to help anyone who wishes to use the Census APIs.
+Census-docs is dedicated to documenting best-practices, tools, and issues related to the U.S. Census Bureau's API.
+After struggling to get the correct data for a project, we were inspired to create this site to help people get the data they need.